Polymer Clay Assembly: Build Order and Join Planning

 Most assembly failures point at one specific upstream choice.
 Read the failure point and trace it back rather than re-gluing the symptom.

-- Stud topper sits crooked on the back -> the back was not flat enough, or the topper is fighting a curved zone.
-Settle the back before bake and fit the topper to the cured contact area.
+- Stud topper sits crooked on the back: the back was not flat enough, or the topper is fighting a curved zone.
+Check the back before bake and fit the topper to the cured contact area.

 For crack-specific failures (which run on a different decision tree around bake temperature, conditioning, and stress at thin edges) the cracking guide walks through diagnosis by crack location.